zhiliaxu/msdnblog/build-a-google-reverse-proxy-site-on-azure-web-app-in-less-than-3-minutes.md

+# Build A Google Reverse Proxy Site on Aure Web App in Less Than 3 Minutes

 <p style="margin: 0in;font-family: Calibri;font-size: 11pt">Recently I live in China, where many popular websites, such as Google and Facebook, are not accessible.
 So I write this article to share the easiest way to make these sites accessible by using Microsoft Azure.
 I'll use Google as the example.</p>
 <p style="margin: 0in;font-family: Calibri;font-size: 11pt">In this article, I will first explain why I choose to use Azure Web App, which is followed by the step-by-step guidance.
 And finally, the article ends with explanation about the configurations indetail.</p>
 <p style="margin: 0in;font-family: Calibri;font-size: 11pt"><span style="font-size: large;font-weight: bold">There Are Many Ways to Make These Sites Accessible</span></p>